jccohrs/land-use-translator/README.md

 ### Optional file paths

 - (`path_file_*`): Specify file path for the used files.
-In case of not specifying default locations will be checked by the programm.
+In case of not specifying, default locations will be checked by the program.